 The MPO staff will make available copies of draft planning documents and amendments to the current metropolitan transportation plan for public comment.
-These documents will be made available at the City of Huntsville Planning Division offices and through the MPO website.
+These documents will be made available at the City of Huntsville Planning Division offices, the Huntsville-Madison County

+Public Library Main Branch and through the MPO website.
+MPO member jurisdictions will be provided with a flyer advertising the opportunity for public input in each jurisdiction's City Hall.
+If citizens request to review a hard copy of the plan, the MPO staff will make every effort to accommodate their request.
+The documents will also be available on the MPO's website.
+Links to the documents for review on the MPO website will be shared via social media such as Facebook and Twitter.
 The MPO staff will make available draft planning documents and amendments to the current metropolitan transportation plan for public comment for a minimum of 14 days.
 In instances where the final metropolitan transportation plan or TIP differ significantly from the version originally submitted for public review, another opportunity will be made available for public comment.